open-algorithmic-trading/docs/README.md

 But, that is consuming and not scalable, when we want to do that for 'n' of number of instruments (stocks).

-So, we turn our attention to automating our trades, through algorithmic trading to achieve speed, consistency for executing various trading strategies efficiently and effectively.
+So, we turn our attention to automating our trades, through algorithmic trading to achieve speed and consistency for executing various trading strategies efficiently and effectively.

 # Why do we develop openTrading?
 There must be numerous libraries and platforms out there to perform algorithmic trading and backtesting but each of them acts like a dependency to build a complete trading system